Celine Dion Is Coming To ‘The Voice’ As A Mentor For Returning Judge Gwen Stefani [Video]

 A photo posted by Céline Dion (@celinedion) on

 In a tweet that’s already gotten 3,000 likes, Celine Dion also shared the exciting news with her social media followers, along with a picture of her and her new The Voice co-star.
-Dion included an excited as well.

 “”Very excited to join @gwenstefani on @NBCTheVoice as #TeamGwen’s advisor for Battles! #TheVoice -Céline”